Huawei-MIPT-dev-2021/CJL-VM/standart.md

 ## CJL language features
 * Strong type convertions
 * Strong out of range control TODO: ?
-* Unique references and copies of references
+* Strong and weak references
 * All is a class, classes as single files
 * All classes are public, modifiers are used for fields and methods
 * All primitives are initialized with zeros if another value wasn't provided